, ,

 Every bitmap image contains a finite number of pixels.
 This means that no matter what size the image is scaled to, the number of pixels will remain the same.

 So, for example, let’s say we created an image in Photoshop.
 If we were to double its size, our image would still contain the same number of pixels.
-However, when we enlarged our image, it created additional space that those pixels now have to fill.
-They become less compact and the individual squares become more noticeable.
+However, when we enlarged our image, it created additional space that those pixels now must fill.
+They become less compact, and the individual squares become more noticeable.
 Eventually, we begin to see those pixels instead of our eyes blending them into one cohesive image.
 This is the reason why we often come across images that appear jagged or blurry.

 It is also a good reason why you should avoid using this file format for your logo.
 There are scenarios where a bitmap image will work, such as for a webpage or other digital use, but when it comes to print, a vector file is the way to go.

 Below is a copy of our Systemax logo as a bitmap image.
 The one on the left has not been scaled or adjusted in any way.
 The one on the right has been enlarged over 10x.
-As you can see, this logo is now blurred and the edges of the airplane are no longer crisp.
+As you can see, this logo is now blurred, and the edges of the airplane are no longer crisp.

 Bitmap File Types